Image

 pc 24

-Like the Learjets you might mistake a Citation CJ2, CJ3 or CJ4 with a Pilatus PC-24.
+Like the Learjets you might mistake a Citation CJ2, CJ3 or CJ4 for a Pilatus PC-24.
 They have in common the absence of winglets, at least in most cases.
-But there are also a lot of differences: the PC-24 has two wheels on each main landing gear leg, different cockpit windows, dorsal fin and more.
+But there are also a lot of differences: the PC-24 has two wheels on each main landing gear leg, different cockpit windows, rectangular cabin windows, a dorsal fin and more.

 Cessna 525 Citation M2 & Citation M2 Gen2